tdwg/website/community/support/index.md

   href: https://unsplash.com/photos/jqTSl68betY
 toc: true
 ---
+Last modified: 12 June 2024

 ## What is the TDWG Community Support Fund?

 TDWG [Interest (IG) and Task (TG) Groups](/community/) are the organizational entities that undertake standards development and maintenance.
-Every year, if the budget permits, TDWG supports the work of IG/TGs by contributing to the costs of convening one or two working meetings.
+Every year, if the budget permits, TDWG will support the work of one or two IG/TGs by contributing to the costs of convening a working meeting.

 ## What does the TDWG CSF cover?